gann0001/Document-Classification/README.md

-*HeavyWater Document Classification:*
+﻿*HeavyWater Document Classification:*

 **Problem Description:**

-Problem consists of predicting the type of the document based on hashed document data.
-This problem is multi class classification problem with 14 target variables and hashed document words.
+The problem consists of predicting the type of the document based on hashed document data.
+This problem is a multi-class classification problem with 14 target variables and hashed document words.

 **List of assumptions:**

-The dataset words are the output of OCR stage of data pipeline.
+The dataset words are the output of the OCR stage of the data pipeline.
 Hence words contain stop words which are also hashed and words in the document are in order